pragma-/Plang/README.md

     > var a = "45"; Integer(a) + 1
      46

-#### Type lists
+#### Type unions
-Suppose you want to say that a variable, function parameter or function return will be only of types X, Y and Z?
-You can do this with a type list.
-To make a type list, separate two or more types with a pipe symbol.
+Suppose you want to say that a variable, function parameter or function return will be either type X or type Y?
+You can do this with a type union.
+To make a type union, separate multiple types with a pipe symbol.

 For example, the signature of the `length()` built-in function is: